Rigidity of Julia sets for Henon type maps: Positive closed currents and p.s.h. functions

 The support of $\langle S|\pi|y\rangle$ is contained in $\supp(S)\cap\pi^{-1}(y)$.
 We will be concerned with the case where these sets are equal.

 \begin{definition} \rm We call {\it bifurcation locus of $S$ with respect to $\pi$} the closure of the following set

 \end{definition}

 {\bf $\bullet$ Intersection with a positive $\ddc$-closed current.} Assume now that $T$ is a positive $\ddc$-closed current, $0\leq p\leq k-1$, and $S$ a positive closed $(1,1)$-current on a complex manifold $X$.
 Assume that the local potentials of $S$ are continuous on a neighbourhood of the support of $T$.

 We want to define the wedge-product $T\wedge S$ as a current.
+We do this locally and need to check that the definition does not depend on local coordinates.
+It follows that the definition extends to all complex manifolds.
+So we can assume that $X$ is the unit ball $\B$ in $\C^k$ and $S=\ddc u$ where $u$ is a bounded and continuous p.s.h. function on $\B$.
+We want to define $T\wedge S$ in a neighbourhood of 0.
+Replacing $u$ by $\max(\log\|z\|,u-c)$ for some constant $c>0$ large enough, we only modify $u$ outside a neighbourhood of 0.
+This allows to assume that $u=\log\|z\|$ on $\{z\in\C^k,\ r<\|z\| <1\}$ for some constant $0<r<1$.

+Let $\Fc$ denote the set of continuous p.s.h. functions on $\B$ satisfying the last property for a fixed $r$.
+By a standard method of regularization, functions in $\Fc$ can be uniformly approximated by smooth ones in the same class.
+In particular, there are $u_n$ smooth in $\Fc$ which converge uniformly to $u$.
+In order to define $T\wedge S$, we only have to show that $T\wedge S_n$, where $S_n:=\ddc u_n$, converge to a current which does not depend on the choice of $u_n$.
+We then define $T\wedge S$ as equal to the above limit.

+The details and the proof of Theorem \ref{th_wedge_ddc} follow the case of compact K\"ahler manifolds treated in \cite{DS8}.
+The fact that the functions in $\Fc$ are equal to a fixed smooth function near the boundary of $\B$ allows to adapt, without difficulty, the integration by parts used in the compact setting, i.e. to estimate the mass of $d(u-u_n)\wedge d^c(u-u_n)\wedge T$.
+Note that we can extend the definition of $T\wedge S$ to the case where the potentials of $S$ are continuous outside a finite set of points.
+In this case, we need however some extra arguments.

-The following result was obtained in \cite{DS8} when $X$ is a compact K\"ahler manifold.
+We have the following result which was obtained in \cite{DS8} when $X$ is a compact K\"ahler manifold.

 \begin{theorem} The $(p+1,p+1)$-current $T\wedge S$ is well-defined and is positive $\ddc$-closed.
 Moreover, it depends continuously on $T$ and on $S$ in the following sense.
 Let $T_n$ be positive $\ddc$-closed $(p,p)$-currents supported by a fixed closed set $F\subset X$ and converging to $T$.
 Let $S_n$ be positive closed $(1,1)$-currents such that near $F$ we can write locally $S_n=\ddc u_n$ and $S=\ddc u$ with $u_n, u$ continuous p.s.h. and $u_n$ converging uniformly to $u$.
 Then $T_n\wedge S_n\to T\wedge S$. \end{theorem}